 The Saint Peter cannon battery faces towards the East.
 It has a semicircular floor.
 There are a number of buidings that come up against the north side.
 The rest of the square consists of the Barberett battery, which defended the port.
 The 3rd structure connectsi Saint John Fort and the Saint Peter cannon battery.
 This fortress was built with a side bench for the infantry and two little forts, San Jose and San Felipe, that defended access to the castle by land.

 At that time, the first municipal project was created.
 Feringán signed it in 1757.
 The project consisted of a military type settlement with a pentagonal shape, defended by a bastioned wall.
 However, the project never was carried out.
 The second and final project was started by Vodopich in 1765 after receiving, in the same year, a visit of the Count of Aranda.
 At that moment he was the General captain of Valencia and Murcia.
 Today, the settlement is in the form of a grid, and is commanded at a central location, a regular pattern used in modern times.

-The reconstruction of the entire building has made it possible to make this the home of the Aguilas Historical Learning Center.
+The reconstruction of the entire building has made it possible to make this the home of the Aguilas Historical Learning Center, whose audioguide is also available.
 Therefore, we will try to explain the building from two different aspects; on one hand we will show you the building itself, detailing the uses of its rooms.
 On the other hand, you will see the castle´s contents and thematic areas.
 It allows us to become familiar with the territory and understand the evolution of the town of Aguilas.